18F/data-federation-project/DataFederationFramework.md

-# The Data Federation Framework (alpha)
+# The U.S. Data Federation Framework (alpha)

 ## Summary
 We define a data federation as an effort where a certain type of specifiable data is collected across complex many organizational boundaries.
 This could be, for example, when the federal government collects data from states, or states from municipalities, or even when the Office of Management and Budget collects data systematically from many federal agencies.
 This type of data sharing effort is common in our distributed style of government, but we believe it has not been given the systemic investigation and infrastructural support it deserves- currently each such effort is treated as an isolated instance, with little sharing of tools or lessons from one effort to the next.
 The goal of the U.S. Data Federation project is to fill that gap, providing a common language and framework for understanding these efforts, and (in the future) a toolkit for accelerating the implementation of these efforts.

 We interviewed twelve leaders of federated data projects, and seven additional experts from government, academia, and the private sector who have been influential in shaping or understanding these efforts.
-We developed a framework for understanding the spectrum of these efforts in along four axes: Community, Specification, Application, and Mandate.
+We developed a maturity model for these efforts in along four axes: Community, Specification, Application, and Mandate.
 We found that the most successful efforts are those in which all four of these axes are developed iteratively and simultaneously.
+We also developed a playbook of common ways to ensure these efforts are successful.

 ## What We Did
 Projects We Interviewed: